-Jenica Schevene is the K, 1st, and 2nd grade teacher for the North Fork School of Integrated Studies.
+Jenica Schevene is the a 2nd grade teacher for the North Fork School of Integrated Studies.
 As a child, she attended the Shining Mountain Waldorf School in Boulder from its inception and experienced that new program develop into one of the largest and most successful alternative schools in the country.
 She graduated from Colorado College with a degree in Political Science and spent extensive time traveling and living abroad, primarily in Latin America and Africa.

 She has been dedicated to bringing this public, arts-infused, multicultural school inspired by Waldorf methods to our valley.
 She is thrilled with the opportunity to offer this model of education to our valley.

-Tricia Tittle (Mrs. T) is the new 3rd and 4th grade teacher for the North Fork School of Integrated Studies.
-Tricia was a 5th grade teacher at Hotchkiss K-8.
-She graduated with a B.S. in Recreation, Parks and Tourism from University of Utah and is currently working on her Master’s in Elementary Education at Colorado Mesa University.
-Before moving to the North Fork Valley, she taught 4th grade in Grand Junction and owned a cherry, peach and apricot orchard in Palisade.
-Tricia is working with Thesa Callinicos to expand her Waldorf knowledge and continue to make her classroom a place to grow and learn.
+Tricia Tittle (Mrs. T) is the 5th and 6th grade Main Lesson teacher for the North Fork School of Integrated Studies.
+She graduated with a B.S. in Recreation, Parks and Tourism from University of Utah and has a Master of Arts in Education from Colorado Mesa University.
+Before moving to NFSIS, she taught 5th-grade at Hotchkiss K-8.